 📙 Cucumber water is also beneficial for skin health.
 You can find out more about its health benefits by going here.

 Using peppermint as a mouthwash stops biofilm from forming, which is linked to tooth decay.

-Peppermint has been seen to kill germs that can lead to bad breath.
+Peppermint has been shown to kill germs that can lead to bad breath.

 You can add a pinch of peppermint powder to your toothpaste when you brush your teeth to get this effect.